bs2kbs2k/smlinux/README.md

 Paste either of the following into a terminal then press enter:
-(*Both commands do the exact same thing using different tools; use whichever works for you.*)
+*Both commands do the same thing; use whichever works for your OS.*

 	bash -c "$(curl -fsSL https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux)" OR